 eIDAS 2.0 is started to be considered a potential model by other governments for how to develop government-issued digital credentials for their citizens, but other regions are offering leadership in this space as well.
-India's Aadhaar system,24 Singapore's Singpass,25 Italy's Public Digital Identity Systems, and various U.S. states' mobile driver's licenses are just a few of the government-issued digital credential programs used daily by a significant portion of their populations.
+India's Aadhaar system,25 Singapore's Singpass,26 Italy's Public Digital Identity Systems, and various U.S. states' mobile driver's licenses are just a few of the government-issued digital credential programs used daily by a significant portion of their populations.
+And of course each program has privacy implications based on the laws under which they operate and the technology they use.